alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
 * [Skeleton](https://github.com/gonzalonunez/Skeleton) - An easy way to create sliding CAGradientLayer animations!
 Works great for creating skeleton screens for loading content.
 * [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting.
+* [SlidingNumberView](https://github.com/bupstan/SlidingNumberView) - A custom view for animating though initial number and final number with sliding animation.
 * [Smile-Lock](https://github.com/liu044100/Smile-Lock) - A library for make a beautiful Passcode Lock View.
 * [SSHoneyCombView](https://github.com/SamehSalama/SSHoneyCombView) - A honey comb View that looks like a collection view with hexagon shaped items.
 * [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.